Jc2k/happier/README.md

 # happier
 A prototype tool for managing Home Assistant config through the command line.

-We are currently in the planning and prototyping stage
+We are currently in the planning and prototyping stage.
+Subscribe to [#9](https://github.com/Jc2k/happier/issues/9) for sporadic updates.

 ## What is it?